PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### adroit-h11g2

 `adroit-h11g2` has 4 NVIDIA A100 GPUs with 40 GB of memory per GPU.
+The 4 GPUs have been divided into 8 less powerful GPUs with 20 GB of memory each.
 To connect to this node use:

 ```
 $ salloc --nodes=1 --ntasks=1 --mem=4G --time=00:05:00 --gres=gpu:1 --nodelist=adroit-h11g2 --reservation=gpuprimer